Lick (Shenseea and Megan Thee Stallion song): Background and release

 Shenseea signed with Rich Immigrants and Interscope Records in 2019 and released "Blessed", her debut single later that year.
 "Blessed" was followed by the singles "Run Run", "Be Good", and "You're The One I Love" in 2020.
 In 2021, she collaborated with Kanye West for two songs on his album Donda.
-In November 2021, Megan Thee Stallion, who had previously collaborated with Jamaican artist Popcaan on the song "Intercourse", posted on Twitter that she wanted to collaborate with dancehall singer Shenseea.
+In November 2021, Megan Thee Stallion, who had previously collaborated with Jamaican artist Popcaan on the song "Intercourse", from her debut album "Good News" (2020) posted on Twitter that she wanted to collaborate with dancehall singer Shenseea.
 The two were pictured together at the after-party for the 2021 BET Awards, after which they traded compliments on Instagram.
 Both artists began teasing their upcoming collaboration on Instagram on January 18, 2022, by posting the single's cover art with the caption, "Get ready!!
 We gonna go crazy this FRIDAY!"
 Megan and Shenseea posted another teaser image on Instagram the next day, with Shenseea including a quick clip from behind the scenes of the music video.

 "Lick" was released on January 21, 2022, as the lead single from Shenseea's debut album Alpha, which was released on March 11.
 Produced by Murda Beatz, the song contains a sample of "Work" by Pupa Nas-T and Denise Belfon.
 In the time leading up to the release of "Lick", "Work" had become more popular through a TikTok trend featuring the hook of "Put yuh back in it".
 Pupa Nas-T praised "Lick" upon its release, saying, "When I heard it, I knew it would be a hit."
 In March 2022, Pupa Nas-T filed a lawsuit against Shenseea and Interscope alleging that he had never given proper clearance for his song to be interpolated in "Lick".